Tiaerc/ConvTR/README.md

 ## ConvTR
-The code for paper 'Tensor Completion via Convolutional Sparse Coding with Small Samples-Based Training'.

-The method of using the main.m file as TNN.
+The code for paper 'A neural tensor decomposition model for high-order sparse data recovery'.